 Each Private Placement Unit consists of one Class A ordinary share and one-third of one redeemable warrant.
 Each whole private placement warrant underlying the Private Placement Units (the "Private Placement Warrants") is exercisable for one whole share of Class A ordinary shares at a price of \$11.50 per share.
 A portion of the proceeds from the sale of the Private Placement Warrants to the Sponsor was added to the proceeds from the Initial Public Offering held in the Trust Account.
-If the Company does not complete a Business Combination within the Combination Period, the Private Placement Units will expire worthless.
-The Private Placement Warrants will be non-redeemable except as described below in Note 7 and exercisable on a cashless basis so long as they are held by the Sponsor or its permitted transferees.
+If the Company does not complete a Business Combination within the Combination Period, the Private Placement Warrants will be non-redeemable except as described below in Note 7 and exercisable on a cashless basis so long as they are held by the Sponsor or its permitted transferees.